plain-solutions-gmbh/kirby-components/README.md

 $page->my_field()->toComponent(['new_value' => 'My new value']);
 ```

-The variables in the component are accessible with `$content`
+The variables in the components snippet are accessible with `$content`

 ```php
 $content->field_in_component();